jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The open-source community lets us fight back in three ways.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute new tools to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big institutions used to control.
 Such has call recordings and timesheets.

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if they don't, well, it's not like they can complain about mistreatment.
-With digital technology, all the records are recorded.
-Once they're open and transparent, a disgruntled person has to reference facts instead of conjecture and emotion.
+With digital technology, all the actions and contributions are recorded.
+Once records are open and transparent, a disgruntled person has to reference facts instead of conjecture and emotion.

 For example, I can't lie to you about starting this book in September 2019.
 It's all recorded by GitHub's "version control" system.
 Meaning, every day, I've uploaded the latest draft to a computer that timestamps everything.
 You can see all the versions if you want.

 Open information makes lying to you, and myself, so much harder.

 In my experience (and this is after processing 10,000 insurance claims), the vast majority of people just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes regular folk lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
-Mainly because it makes cheating (on both sides) too hard to bother with.
+Particularly because it makes cheating (on both sides) too hard to bother with.

-People working together is nothing new.
+People working well together is nothing new.
 Early America was blessed with communal barn-raising, quilting societies, and fraternal associations.
 They governed themselves in a Main Street economy.
 Open-source software and mass-collaboration simply adopt the same incentives.
 Because once our basic necessities are met, most people want to improve their craft, gain the respect of their peers, and pass-on their knowledge.

 Open-source hero Linus Torvalds explained it by pointing out, "Money is not the greatest of motivators.
 Folks do their best work when they are driven by passion.
 When they are having fun.
 This is as true for playwrights and sculptors and entrepreneurs as it is for software engineers."
 Torvalds concludes, "What astonishes so many people is that the open-source model actually works."

-With open-source, we have the technology to create our own levers of power to understand and enforce our warranty contracts, tax-laws, employment agreements, claim systems, and so on.
+With open-source, we have the technology to create our own levers of power to understand and enforce our warranty contracts, tax-laws, education systems, employment agreements, claim systems, and so on.

-So, when the school board, doctor's office, the insurance company says, "fill in these forms," we should begin to say, "No, I want to use my app.
+So, when the school board, doctor's office, the insurance company says, "fill in these forms," we should begin to say, "No, I want to use my open-source app.
 It let us both see timelines, appointments, and rules.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

 Yes, it's perfectly okay for you to do that.
 It fact, it's your job as a player god.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/github-repo-rails2.jpg)

 _This is the [GitHub "repo" for Ruby on Rails](https://github.com/rails/rails/graphs/contributors), the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
-This software is priceless and totally free to use.
-Making it free adds value, because programmers contribute to each other's work, instead of repeating the same stuff all the time.
-Mass-collaboration is this simple and effective, and very happily few garbage meetings are needed._
+Vist that page and you'll see all the thousands of people who've helped make the core technology even though most have never met each other.
+Mass-collaboration is this simple and effective.
+And, this priceless software required almost no garbage meetings.
+That's why you're job will one day soon use mass-collaboration to make something much greater than you're doing right now._

 ## Our Story — Launching Techvolution and Making Player Gods

 The middle-class has to step up and upgrade our way of life to the Internet Age.
 We must fund, make, and grab hold of the levers of power the open-source community has created for us.
 Only then will we live in the era of mass-collaboration.
-If we don't, we'll keep suffering the pains of a degenerating society until our civilization implodes.
+If we don't, we'll keep suffering the pains of a degenerating society.

 The biggest roadblock to the Internet Age is the gatekeeper Darth Blockbuster.
-He's the holdover from the Industrial Age and the antagonist of the modern era.
+The holdover from the Industrial Age and the antagonist of the modern era.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
 Newspapers, broadcasters, oil, reporters, gas cars, k-university education are among today's largest Industrial Age holdovers._